TIS National interpreting assignments

 be 18 years of age or older

 have the required qualifications for the language you wish to interpret in

-be able to provide a Certified copy of an Australian Federal Police (AFP) National Police Check (NPC) dated within the past 12 months
+be able to provide a certified copy of a National Police History Check/National Police Certificate (NPC) dated within the past 12 months

 be available to work between 9 am and 5 pm, Monday to Friday.